paulvee/VBA-Curve-Tracer/README.md

 http://www.paulvdiyblogs.net/2021/03/building-curve-tracer-v2.html

-Some of the development process of the VBA Curve Tracer (Version 3) can be found here:
+Some of the development process of the VBA Curve Tracer (Version 3) with the help from Mark Allie and Bud Bennet can be found here:

 http://www.paulvdiyblogs.net/2021/03/building-curve-tracer-version-3.html